BatteryAcid/dayz-mod-private-server-admin/README.md

 ## Development server

+* Run the following to connect to our local server (hosted by different project)
+    > ng serve --proxy-config proxy.conf.json
+    * the proxy file allows the CORS to work between client/server projects

+* Use the `ng` commands for generating new components and other tools like tables, etc.
+    > ng generate component user-detail
+    > ng generate service my-service

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+* Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding